By Rick Becker 12 April 2018

 • St Teresa of Avila (1515-1582) was a Spanish mystic and nun belonging to the Carmelite order.
 Teresa prayed to the Virgin Mary, experienced trances, visions and used prayer and devotion to attain some form of mystical ecstasy.

 This BSSM pastor is recommending false prophets and frauds as a resource instead of God’s word.
 By normalizing what is forbidden in scripture, Bethel is placing itself in a precarious position: “But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.”
 Galatians 1:8

 “The exciting truth is, even if you don’t experience the spiritual realm like these individuals do, you can not only pastor them and learn from their experiences, but you can begin to cultivate and experience those giftings for yourself in your own lives.
 A friend of mine recently said “The age of the mystics is over, it’s time for the Church to grow in mysticism.”

 The exciting news is that you should NOT be experiencing the spiritual realm like these individuals.
-Believers are complete in Christ, and have no need to chase after encounters, or receive any new revelations.
-Cofounder of the BSSM Kris Vallotton, tantalises those with an appetite for new revelations in a recent post by claiming: “In my encounter, the Lord said He is going to pour out revelation on this generation that has been held in the vault of heaven for eons of ages.”
+Believers are complete in Christ and do not need to chase after encounters or receive any new revelations.
+Cofounder of the BSSM Kris Vallotton tantalizes those with an appetite for new revelations in a recent post by claiming: “In my encounter, the Lord said He is going to pour out revelation on this generation that has been held in the vault of heaven for eons of ages.”

 His statement implies that scripture is incomplete, opening the door for doctrines of demons to deceive those who are ignorant, or have rejected the truth.